NeuroML/Documentation/source/Userdocs/SingleNeuronExample.md

 * id (class: NmlId, Required)
 ```

+Finally, for completeness, we can also get information from the API documentation for libNeuroML [here](https://libneuroml.readthedocs.io/en/latest/).
-Or, we can also use the in-built Python [in-built help function](https://docs.python.org/3/library/functions.html#help):
+Since this is documentation that is "embedded" in the Python classes, we can also use the in-built Python [in-built help function](https://docs.python.org/3/library/functions.html#help) to see it:
 ```
 help(neuroml.ExplicitInput)
 Help on class ExplicitInput in module neuroml.nml.nml: